rkendel1/AI-RAG-Assistant-Chatbot/README.md

   - Conversation management (create, load, update, and search conversations).
   - AI chat integration (simulated calls to external generative AI APIs).
   - Additional endpoints for email verification and password reset.
+  - MongoDB is used for data storage, with Mongoose for object modeling.

 - **Frontend:**
   A React application built with TypeScript and Material‑UI (MUI).
 It includes:

   - A modern, animated user interface for chatting with the AI.
   - A landing page showcasing the app’s features.
   - Pages for login, signup, and password reset.
   - A collapsible sidebar for conversation history.
   - Theme toggling (dark/light mode) and responsive design.

+- **AI/ML:**
+  Use RAG (Retrieval-Augmented Generation) & LangChain to enhance the AI's responses by retrieving relevant information from a knowledge base or external sources.
+This involves:
+  - Retrieval: Implement a retrieval mechanism to fetch relevant documents or data from a knowledge base or external sources.
+  - Augmentation: Combine the retrieved information with the user's query to provide a more informed response.
+  - Generation: Use a generative model to create a response based on the augmented input.
+  - Feedback Loop: Implement a feedback loop to continuously improve the system based on user interactions and feedback.
+  - LangChain: Use LangChain to manage the entire process, from retrieval to generation, ensuring a seamless integration of RAG into the chatbot's workflow.

 ## Technologies Used